6 Pretty Spots to Explore in Ambleside, Cumbria (2026 Travel Guide)

 St Peter’s Church

-St Peter’s Church was completed in 1869 and was built of local stone in the Early English style.
-Even though the number of permanent residents in the parish is only about 150, the church is surprisingly large, with seating for about 400!
+St Peter’s Church was completed in 1869 and built from local stone in the Early English style.
+Although the parish itself has only around 150 permanent residents, the church is surprisingly large and seats about 400 people.

 Claife Viewing Station

-Overlooking the lake Windermere is Claife Viewing Station, the ruins of a residence where each room was glazed in differing colored glass to give the effect of viewing the landscape in the changing seasons.
+One of the highlights near Far Sawrey is Claife Viewing Station.
+These atmospheric ruins once formed part of a residence where each room had differently colored glass windows, designed to change the appearance of the landscape with the seasons.

 The Goathland Station Café

-This unique, one-of-a-kind tea room is located inside the station and is a converted 1922-style goods shed.
-The café is walker and dog-friendly, and guests are welcome to sit inside or outside to watch the trains come and go.
-Passengers are also welcome to take goods purchased onto the trains.
+One of the highlights of a visit is the Goathland Station Café, a unique tea room located inside the station within a converted 1920s style goods shed.
+The café is walker friendly and dog friendly, and guests are welcome to sit indoors or outside on the platform to watch the trains arrive and depart.

 Film and Television Appearances